 The problem with building in-house customer analytics tools is that if it’s not your core business, sooner or later it will catch you out.

 Initially, it might seem like a good idea (“We’ll build our own and save on monthly or annual fees!”goes the thinking), but over time I’m willing to bet you will end up with a solution that doesn’t meet your needs, and is increasingly costly to maintain.
 Software rarely stays static, and that includes customer analytics — because your needs keep changing as your business evolves.
-Third party product analytics tools like Woopra are awesome and exist to provide the tools you need, right out of the box, the flexibility to grow with your business, plus you get all the latest updates automatically.
+Third party product analytics and web analytics tools like Woopra are awesome and exist to provide the tools you need, right out of the box, the flexibility to grow with your business, plus you get all the latest updates automatically.

 Here’s a great case study by Josh Pigford (CEO, Baremetrics) on why you shouldn’t build in house.